Uduaghan Woos Investors To Delta, Says Environment Is Very Conducive

-Governor Emmanuel Uduaghan has assured investors that Delta State is very safe for investment to thrive.
+Bismark Rewane during the Delta State Investment Forum in Lagos BEVERLY HILLS, February 24, (THEWILL) - Governor Emmanuel Uduaghan has assured investors that Delta State is very safe for investments to thrive.

 The governor stated that the port at Escravos was being used by an oil company and plans are on for another deep sea port to be constructed at Ogidigben.